There’s Been a Privacy Breach… Now What?

 Resources that organizations may find helpful to reference during their investigations can be found on our website www.oipc.sk.ca under the Resources tab.
 Our office is working to update our resources and develop additional resources to assist Privacy Officers.
 To be notified when new information is published to our website, visit our website and subscribe to our RSS feeds.
 Below are titles of some of our resources available on our website that may provide guidance and support during an investigation:

-- Privacy Breach Internal Investigation Report Guide for Public Bodies
+- Guide to Creating an Internal Privacy Breach Investigation Report

-- Helpful Tips: Privacy Breach Guidelines for Government Institutions and Local Authorities
+- Privacy Breach Guidelines for Government Institutions and Local Authorities

 - Faxing Personal Information and Personal Health Information: Safeguards and responding to a breach